coder/docs/setup/kubernetes/k3s.md

 machine for use with Coder.

 [K3s](https://k3s.io/) is a lightweight Kubernetes distribution that works well for single-node or multi-node clusters.
-This guide covers the installation of K3s onto a new Ubuntu 20.04 LTS machine, but if you want to install Coder on a local machine or an existing host, [Kind](./kind.md) or [k3d](https://k3d.io/) are better choices.
+This guide covers the installation of K3s onto a new Ubuntu 20.04 LTS machine.
+If you want to install Coder on a local machine or an existing host, a [kind cluster](./kind.md) or [k3d cluster](https://k3d.io/) may be a better choice, as it leverages Docker to set up/tear down clusters with little hassle.

 > This installation method is not officially supported or tested by Coder.
 If
 > you have questions or run into issues, feel free to reach out using our